 A prize goes to this one for trying to be funny.
 A BOOBY prize!
 But seriously, the designer behind this must have thought this was a good idea.
 Think about that for a second.
 The designer thought this was a good idea – and that clients of this plastic surgeon would genuinely stick their fingers through these holes.
 We bet this card lost more potential clients than it gained.
 It's not big or clever.

 Nothing says cutting-edge prototyping than an illegible mess of fonts and colour.
 It looks like a clown’s been sick.
 And then a bad typographer’s been sick.

 10. Cookie cutter

-OK, we’re not talking about this particular card here (although it’s awful), more about the reams of services out there that offer businesses templated cards.
+We’re not talking about this particular card here (although it’s awful), more about the reams of services out there that offer businesses templated cards.
 There’s nothing us designers hate more, right?
 If you’re running a business and have any respect for it, employ someone who knows what they’re doing when creating a card.
-Shame it’s so hard to convince some clients, who instead go for what they think is the easy route.
+It's a shame it’s so hard to convince some clients, who instead go for what they think is the easy route.

 Like this?
 Read these...